Kentucky State Penitentiary in Frankfort: 1838 Prison Towers

 The towers at the entrance of the Frankfort Penitentiary were built between 1835–1837 and were torn down November 1950.
 Referred to as Norman towers, said to have been copies of Caesar's Tower and Guy's Tower of Warwick Castle, England.
 Ironically, the Frankfort Penitentiary would hold 30 British prisoners during the War of 1812.
 The Gothic style entrance was at the intersection of High and Mero Streets, adjacent to Holmes Street.

 1844 Prison Fire

-August 30, 1844 – Prison fire – All the wood buildings within the walls were consumed; no convicts escaped during the fire.
+On August 30, 1844, a prison fire started in the penitentiary.
+All the wood buildings within the walls were consumed; no convicts escaped during the fire.
 The wagons, and a few manufactures were saved but the shops, machinery, tools, unfinished manufactures, were consumed.
 The prisoners were unharmed.